vvo/iron-session/README.md

 The seal stored on the client contains the session data, not your server, making it a "stateless" session from the server point of view.
 This is a different take than [next-session](https://github.com/hoangvvo/next-session/) where the cookie contains a session ID to then be used to map data on the server-side.

 The seal is signed and encrypted using [@hapi/iron](https://github.com/hapijs/iron), [iron-store](https://github.com/vvo/iron-store/) is used behind the scenes.
+This method of storing session data is the same technique used by **frameworks like [Ruby On Rails](https://guides.rubyonrails.org/security.html#session-storage)**.

 **⚡️ Flash session data is supported**.
 It means you can store some data which will be deleted when read.
 This is useful for temporary data, redirects or notices on your UI.